-Everybody has somehow a fear of heights.
+Everybody somehow has a fear of heights.
 It is an instinct, and that’s what creates the adrenaline and the fun of many activities.
 But some of us feel more anxiety than adrenaline.
-The excessive sweating, the dizziness, and the heart palpitations when you stand on a chair, is an experience that not everyone can understand.
+The excessive sweating, the dizziness, and the heart palpitations when you stand on a chair is an experience that not everyone can understand.
 And it was my story until a few years ago.

 Overcoming my fear of heights was not an easy challenge.
 But I can now control it, and it made my life a lot easier.